ouspg/ainigma/README.md

 Moodle logic can be implemented in single file.
 No need to expose it to `lib.rs`.

 Functionality for generating Moodle exam is only needed in CLI part of the code.
-Overall, CLI is mainly needed for Moodle-based task generation, unless we also use it GitHub.
+Overall, CLI is mainly needed for Moodle-based task generation, unless we also use it in GitHub pipeline as well.

 Generation of Moodle exam should also require pre-defined questions.
-We get this from general configuration file.
+We get these from general configuration file.
+There must be some logic to embed dynamic information from build process for the questions.
+Moodle exam also needs filenames of the generated output files, as they appear when uploaded to the Moodle.